stephenmcd/mezzanine/README.rst

     development" - `John Campbell`_, founder of `Head3 Interactive`_
   * "You need to check out the open source project Mezzanine.
 In one
     word: Elegant" - `Nick Hagianis`_, developer
-  * "Who came up with the name Mezzanine?
-I love it, like a platform between the client's ideas and their published website.
-Very classy!" - `Stephen White`_, developer

 ..
 GENERAL LINKS